Urgent Care

 All of our staff are in network, we do not contract out of network providers.

-I am not comfortable leaving a credit card on file, is there another way to pay my bill?
+I am not comfortable leaving a credit card on file.
+Is there another way to pay my bill?

 Medical Staff